mtulio/provider-certification-tool/docs/troubleshooting-guide.md

 To start exploring the problems in the certification environment, you can start looking into the `podlogs` directory.

 The file `results/plugins/<_plugin_name_>/sonobuoy_results.yaml` has the results for each test.
-If the test has been failed, you can see the reason on the field `.details.failure` and `.details.system-out`:
+If the test has failed, you can see the reason in the field `.details.failure` and `.details.system-out`:

 Using the [`yq` tool](https://github.com/mikefarah/yq) you filter the failed tests by running this command: